Can't fix what's not broken

 I loved the philosophical hooks for understanding human learning and experience.
 But in movement, I was a slow learner.
 I had to take the long way around and re-learn everything I thought I knew about movement, life, and my spotty self image.
 Even though I was just twenty-four, I was already in chronic pain with entrenched patterns of thinking and acting that were causing massive stress and tension.

 Faced with my total lack of imagination, I finally encountered the wonder and surprise of a majestic, breathtaking panorama.
-You see my point: we don't know what we don't know.
-I am here to show you what can be seen over the next hill in your ease of movement, which is really ease of living.
-To make the point, here is the beautiful Browns Lake and the Medicine Bow mountains:
+I could finally see the stunning expanse of Browns Lake and the Medicine Bow mountains:

 Impersonal skeletons